SoundaryaSenthil/AzureUC-DLTProject/README.md

 • Created a schema for the Silver layer and performed the following transformations:
 • Handled null values and data type conversions (e.g., string to float).
 • Applied a window function to calculate the cumulative weight of athletes by country.
-• Performed duplicate checks and cleaned the data.
+• Performed duplicate checks and more and cleaned the data
 • Saved the transformed data in Delta format.

 4. Delta Live Tables (DLT) in Gold Layer